sidkhaliddv/react-todo/README.md

 # React + Vite

+A todo App in react where user can write his/her todos and save and delete them.

+The app uses formik for new todo form

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: